-The Practicum involves participation in a planned clinical experience in an approved agency or other setting under an approved supervisor.
-During the Practicum experience, students are actively engaged in the field of Clinical Mental Health Counseling.
-They contribute to the cooperating agency by direct contact with clients and assisting its staff in carrying out many of the daily clinical activities of that agency.
-The purpose of the counseling Practicum is to provide a preliminary supervised, field-based, work experience for students.
+The Practicum experience provides students with a planned clinical experience in an approved clinical setting under an approved supervisor.
+During the Practicum, students are actively engaged in the field of professional counseling and contribute to their cooperating site by learning and beginning to participate in many of the daily clinical activities of that agency.